raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Armor (shield), rare (requires attunement)*

 You gain a +2 bonus to AC against ranged attacks while you wield this shield.
 This bonus is in addition to the shield's normal bonus to AC.
-In addition, whenever an attacker makes a ranged attack against a target within 5 feet of you, you can use your reaction to become the target of the attack instead.
+In addition, whenever an attacker makes a ranged attack against a target within 1.5m of you, you can use your reaction to become the target of the attack instead.

 ### Arrow of Slaying